 Throughout the past we have always been looking to the future.

-TMD Friction is the world’s largest manufacturer of brake friction materials, employing 4,500 people, who are dedicated to producing 1 million brake friction products per day.
-13 production sites in eight countries and three continents are complemented by R&D centers in Leverkusen (Germany), Troy (USA) and Indaiatuba (Brazil).
+TMD Friction is the world’s largest manufacturer of brake friction materials, employing 4,800 people, who are dedicated to producing 1 million brake friction products per day.
+15 production sites in nine countries on four continents are complemented by R&D centers in Leverkusen (Germany), Troy (USA) and Indaiatuba (Brazil).

 However to become the biggest and the best takes time and TMD Friction’s pedigree stretches back over more than a century, right to the very beginnings of the automotive industry.
 It is a story that is full of important milestones, many of which have changed the face of friction forever.
 Take the journey with us through TMD Friction’s past to see why we have become the leading name in friction today.